-This chapter will identify the need to reduce water use across all sectors to ensure sustainability of supply and demand and to support the resilience of ecosystems.
-The chapter will also highlight how new technologies and behavioural changes can reduce our overall water use.
+This chapter identifies the need to reduce water use across all sectors to ensure sustainability of supply and demand and to support the resilience of ecosystems.
+The chapter also highlights how new technologies and behavioural changes can reduce our overall water use.

 The pressures, impacts and opportunities for action identified by the Resource efficiency - water chapter can be found in the natural resource registers for the ecosystems.